ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added optional support for character match callback in the UART high level driver.
 - NEW: Change, chMtxGetNextMutexS() renamed to chMtxGetNextMutexX().
 - NEW: RT C++ wrapper reworked, now it is mostly inline code, added some new wrappers and methods.
 Added wrappers for more API functions.
 BaseThreads